kstoneriv3/dpp/README.md

 * greedy algorithm for the likelihood maximization
 * k-DPP (by Gibbs sampling)
 * simmulated annealing of the MAP of k-DPP

 The result can be replicated by running the jupyter notebook contained in the main directory.
-The aileron datasetused here is taken from [https://sci2s.ugr.es/keel/dataset.php?cod=93](https://sci2s.ugr.es/keel/dataset.php?cod=93).
+The dataset used here (aileron  dataset) is taken from [https://sci2s.ugr.es/keel/dataset.php?cod=93](https://sci2s.ugr.es/keel/dataset.php?cod=93).

 ![](fig/summary.png)

 ---